MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 This User Migration Guide is intended to be distributed to users via their migration management team.
 Feel free to customize messaging to best serve users.

-For more info about your upcoming Office 365 migration, see the following sections.
+For more info about your upcoming Microsoft 365 migration, see the following sections.

 ### Timeline